sravansaseendran/Hospitality-Analytics/README.md

    Revenue performance varies widely by city, with some cities underperforming compared to strong markets like Mumbai and Bangalore.
    Room category demand is uneven, with certain room types performing much better than others, indicating pricing or promotion misalignment.

-Solutions to overcome challenges :
-	Introduce tiered cancellation policies, take partial advance payments, send automated pre-arrival reminders, and offer incentives (loyalty points or complimentary service , discounts)for non-refundable bookings to reduce the high cancellation rate.
-	Use dynamic pricing, provide early-bird and last-minute offers, strengthen digital marketing, and partner with corporates for long-stay contracts to improve overall occupancy.